leftychen/JamAuto/resource/README.md

-store resources and properties files
+Store resources and properties files